Wine-Searcher scraper by grape variety: prices avatar

 FAQ

 Q: How many wines can I extract per grape?
 A: Each grape page shows up to 25 wines per page.
 The Console pre-fills maxPagesPerGrape to 3 (~75 wines), and you can raise it up to 50 (~1,250 wines).
-Long-tail indigenous grapes will hit their natural ceiling well before that — the scraper stops paginating as soon as Wine-Searcher returns no more rows.
+Long-tail indigenous grapes will hit their natural ceiling well before that.
+The scraper stops paginating as soon as Wine-Searcher returns no more rows.

 Q: Can I scrape an obscure grape that isn't in the dropdown?
 A: Yes.
 Paste the full Wine-Searcher grape URL into the customUrl field.
 The URL must follow the pattern https://www.wine-searcher.com/grape-{id}-{slug} (e.g. https://www.wine-searcher.com/grape-2120-areni-noir for the Armenian grape Areni Noir).

 Q: Can I scrape every grape on Wine-Searcher in one run?
-A: Yes — flip the scrapeAllGrapes checkbox to true.
+A: Yes.
+Flip the scrapeAllGrapes checkbox to true.
 The Actor walks all 1,054 baked grape varieties.
-With maxPagesPerGrape: 3 and the pay-per-event price of $0.003/wine, expect 5,000–15,000 wines and $20–$60 total.
+With maxPagesPerGrape: 3, expect 5,000 to 15,000 wines, so raise maxWines (default 1,000) if you want the sweep to run past a thousand, and check the Pricing tab for what that volume costs on your plan.

 Q: How long does a typical run take?
 A: A single grape with 1 page takes about 30–60 seconds.
 A single grape paginated to 50 pages takes 15–30 minutes.
 A full scrapeAllGrapes run typically runs 4–8 hours depending on maxPagesPerGrape and the proxy backend.
 The default Actor timeout is 2 hours; raise it explicitly if you launch a deep scrapeAllGrapes sweep.